 Our goal is to provide services for individuals across the lifespan at our Lexington clinic or through referral to other resources.

 Our mission is to treat individuals and support their families across the lifespan.

-A family's journey through the world of autism spectrum disorder (ASD) can be a daunting task.
-It is often a struggle to sort the overload of information from thousands of sources.
+A family's journey through the world of autism spectrum disorder (ASD) can be daunting.
+It is often a struggle to sort the overload of information.
 It is difficult to know what theories to question and which sources to trust.
-It is also challenging to decide what applies to each situation, how to prioritize and how to take action.
+It is also challenging to decide what applies to each situation, how to prioritize and take action.

 The Lurie Center for Autism website aims to address common questions and concerns about ASD with evidence-based answers that have been reviewed by credentialed professionals on our staff.
 Our goal is to continually update this resource as new information is discovered, evidence develops and new research is published.

 Our commitment is to provide ongoing evidence-based learning and training opportunities for families and professionals.
 One of the ways we do this is with our popular Coffee Convo series, which runs monthly from September to May.